smarkets/marge-bot/README.md

 adversarial environment where some developers prefer to merge their own changes, so the barrier for adoption is really low.

+Whether marge-bot will or not wait for pipeline to succeed depends on the value of "✓ Pipelines must succeed" checkbox in your repo.
+It is available in all Gitlab versions, so should not be a barrier.

 Since she is at it, she can optionally provide some other goodies like tagging of commits (e.g. `Reviewed-by: ...`) or preventing merges during certain hours.